dobkeratops/compiler/README.md

 #### WIP
- * *rust-style enum/match- stack case,base padding.
-What works now is dynamically allocated.
+ * rust-style enum/match- works with dynamic alloc; base lacks padding
+   * have tried to add scalas idea of being able to reference vars in patterns
  * HKT (template-template parameters)
   * .. not extensively tested